 Currently, you can also find Amy teaching both yoga and meditation, at her home studio, at the Jewish Community Center of Greater Baltimore, as well as various pop-up locations including the Baltimore Shambhala Center, the Chesapeake Bay Foundation and before Tara Brach's lectures through the Insight Meditation Community of Washington, DC.
 She first began teaching her longest running class two years ago at the International Capoeira Angola Foundation of Baltimore, where she was also a student of Capoeira, a movement based art form and martial art.

-Amy began her own meditation practice long ago, and now also has two decades of experience with various forms of yoga (including Vinyasa, Ashtanga, and Bikram) through her own personal practice.
+Amy has two decades of experience with meditation, and various forms of yoga (including Vinyasa, Ashtanga, and Bikram) through her own personal practice.
 In addition to being a yoga enthusiast, Amy is an avid cyclist, kayaker, runner, and even a Josh Billings triathlete.

-Amy was an instructor at Ojas Wellness before they decided to discontinue their yoga program.
-In the past she has offered meditation to the young people learning to code at the Druid Hill YMCA, yoga before school at Waverly Elementary Middle School, pop up yoga at the Cloisters through Baltimore Office of Promotion and The Arts, and substituted for other teachers at locations such as Montgomery Park and for the Skipjacks hockey team.
+Amy was previously an instructor at Ojas Wellness, the Johns Hopkins Bayview fitness center, and Yoga on Main Street in Ellicott City.
+In the past she has also offered supervised continuing education credits at the Intentional Healing Space, led workshops at the BMA and for the staff of Johns Hopkins' Department of Psychiatry and Behavioral Sciences, taught meditation to the young people learning to code at the Druid Hill YMCA, yoga before school at Waverly Elementary Middle School, pop up yoga at the Cloisters through Baltimore Office of Promotion and The Arts, and has substituted for other teachers at locations such as Montgomery Park and for the Skipjacks hockey team.

-If you're still reading; see you soon, and until then, "namaste" once again!
+If you're still reading; see you soon, and until then, "namaste!"